Eagle spirit wear

 A joyful remembrance

-A Dia de los Muertos fest will be held during lunch on Nov.
-2. The multi-cultural holiday is a tradition which joyfully honors and remembers those who have passed away.
-The AMS event will include Dia de los Muertos (Day of the Dead) displays, music, food, drinks, and arts and crafts for sale.
-We hope everyone joins the fun event.
+A Dia de los Muertos fest was held during lunch on Nov.
+2. Organized by counselor Eva Padilla, with the help of the AMS ELAC group, the multi-cultural holiday is a tradition that joyfully honors and remembers those who have passed away.
+The fest included Dia de los Muertos (Day of the Dead) displays, music, food, drinks, and arts and crafts for sale.
+Everyone had a great time.

 Going for the cycle